eu-digital-identity-wallet/eudi-lib-jvm-openid4vci-kt/README.md

 **Important note**

 The ability of the token endpoint of the credential issuer to provide a `c_nonce` is an optional feature specified in the OpenId4VCI specification.
-Possibly, it will be removed.

 According to the specification, the wallet must be able to receive a `c_nonce` primarily via the credential issuance response, which is represented by `SubmissionOutcome`